TUMFTM/embes/docs/source/introduction.rst

 .de/en/ftm/main-research/vehicle-dynamics-and-control-systems/roborace-autonomous-motorsport/>`_ in the `Roborace
 <https://roborace.com/>`_ competition.

-If you directly want to dive into the functionality behind this algorithm, check out section :ref:`refFunctionality`.
+If you directly want to dive into the functionality behind this algorithm, check out the section :ref:`refFunctionality`.

 The algorithm takes into account the constraining equations describing